Lesli Esposito > DLA Piper LLP (US) > Philadelphia, United States > Lawyer Profile

 - Labor and employment > Labor-management relations

-- Dispute resolution > Product liability, mass tort and class actions: automotive/transport - defense
+- Dispute resolution > Product liability, mass tort and class action - defense: automotive/transport

-- Dispute resolution > Product liability, mass tort and class actions: toxic tort - defense
+- Dispute resolution > Product liability, mass tort and class action - defense: toxic tort

 - Finance > Capital markets: equity offerings